Note:

 ol-repo-web

-Note: The repo directory is mapped into the yum-server container with read-only permissions to allow the container to continue to run and serve clients while the mirrored repositories and channels are updated.
+Note: The repo directory is mapped into the yum-server container with read-only permissions, allowing the container to continue running and serving clients while the mirrored repositories and channels are updated.

 Create a new dnf repository entry with the following content: